DaveMielke/NBP/b2g/doc/UserInterface/FirmwareFeatures/main.rst

 Status Alerts
 -------------

-A high-pitched beep (|beep frequency|) is used to alert the user to a number of firmware-detected states.
+A high-pitched beep (|beep frequency|) is used to alert you to a number of firmware-detected states.

 .. table:: Beep Lengths